backpagepod/backpagepod.github.io/content/episode/2025-04-15-xl-37-lukewarm-hall-of-fame/index.md

 - Sonic Adventure
 - ~~Uncharted: The Lost Legacy~~ Uncharted: Golden Abyss
 - Days Gone
+- Dr. Kawashima's Brain Training: How Old Is Your Brain?

 ### A-rank (possibly a 7, but not one of those 7s)
 - MediEvil